tandrewnichols/grunt-constantine/README.md

 Alternatively, install [task-master](http://github.com/tandrewnichols/task-master) and let it manage this for you.

-## The "constantineCheck" task
+## The "checkThresholds" task

 ### Overview

-In your project's Gruntfile, add a section named `constantineCheck` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `checkThresholds` to the data object passed into `grunt.initConfig()`.

-## The "constantineCover" task
+## The "cover" task

 ### Overview

-In your project's Gruntfile, add a section named `constantineCover` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `cover` to the data object passed into `grunt.initConfig()`.

-## The "constantineInstrument" task
+## The "instrument" task

 ### Overview

-In your project's Gruntfile, add a section named `constantineInstrument` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `instrument` to the data object passed into `grunt.initConfig()`.

-## The "constantineReport" task
+## The "reportCoverage" task

 ### Overview

-In your project's Gruntfile, add a section named `constantineReport` to the data object passed into `grunt.initConfig()`.
-## The "constantineTest" task

-### Overview

-In your project's Gruntfile, add a section named `constantineTest` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `reportCoverage` to the data object passed into `grunt.initConfig()`.

 ## Contributing